Danilo Gallinari: New York Knicks (2008–2011)

 Gallinari was drafted sixth overall in the 2008 draft by the New York Knicks.
 He then signed a two-year contract with the team.

-Just one game into the 2008–09 season, it was announced Gallinari would most likely miss most of the remainder of the season due to back problems.
+Just one game into the 2008–09 season, it was announced that Gallinari would most likely miss most of the remainder of the season due to back problems.
 Despite his back problems, he came back into play on 17 January, during a game the Knicks lost to Philadelphia.
 On 4 March, Gallinari scored a season-high 17 points against the Atlanta Hawks, shooting 4–5 on three-point field goal attempts.

 On 23 October 2009, the Knicks picked up Gallinari's contract option.

 With the Knicks freeing up roster space for Gallinari with the trade of Quentin Richardson, and with Al Harrington being relegated to the bench, head coach Mike D'Antoni named Gallinari a starter two games into the 2009 NBA season.
 On 31 October 2009, the third game of the 2009 season, Gallinari scored a career-high 30 points and made eight three-pointers in an overtime loss to the Philadelphia 76ers, one short of tying a Knicks franchise record held by Latrell Sprewell and John Starks.
 Gallinari set a new career high on 6 April 2010, with 31 points in a 104–101 win over the Boston Celtics.